ShimmerEngineering/Shimmer-C-API/ShimmerBLE/README.md

 - note that uuid value for the same sensor on different iOS devices can be different
 - to retrieve the uuid on iOS an app such as Blue - Bluetooth & developers can be used to retrieve the uuid as highlighted below
 ![image](https://user-images.githubusercontent.com/2862032/149056918-270fe963-42e2-470a-9dd7-3e6b7be7eeb0.png)
+- will require manual entry of the pairing key by the user

 ### Binary File Parsing